fedor-malyshkin/rizef-sp-h-t/README.md

 ```shell
 ./gradlew test
 ```
-#### ... run with in-memory (not so interesting)
+#### ... run with in-memory DB (not so interesting)
 ```shell
 ./gradlew bootRun
 ```
-will be available on http://localhost:8080/
+The app will be available on http://localhost:8080/.
-#### ... reach OpenAPI specification
+#### ... reach out OpenAPI specification
-Run locally any way and access http://localhost:8080/swagger-ui/index.html
+Run locally and go to http://localhost:8080/swagger-ui/index.html
 #### ... run with PostgreSQL (more fun)
-NB: It assumes that you have docker and docker-compose installed and running on your workstation.
+NB: It assumes that you have `docker` and `docker-compose` installed and running on your workstation.

-Initialize and start docker by:
+Initialize and start PostgreSQL in docker by:
 ```shell
 cd postgres
 docker-compose build